-- If, after the red flag has been raised, the Starter decides that the Start should not proceed directly, they shall say: 'As you were' and slowly lower the red flag.
+j.
+If, after the red flag has been raised, the Starter decides that the Start should not proceed directly, they shall say: 'As you were' and slowly lower the red flag.
 When they are again ready to proceed, they will begin again from the word: 'Attention'.

-Notwithstanding "f" above, the Starter is responsible for the fairness of the Start, and they should watch that the crews continue to be in a position to start fairly during the final stages before the word 'Go'. - In exceptional circumstances the Starter may omit the 'Roll Call' (having told the crews 'There will be no Roll Call') and may then begin the Start from the word 'Attention'.
+Notwithstanding "f" above, the Starter is responsible for the fairness of the Start, and they should watch that the crews continue to be in a position to start fairly during the final stages before the word 'Go'.

+In exceptional circumstances the Starter may omit the full 'Roll Call' having previously told the crews 'Quick Start' and replacing the 'Roll Call' with 'All Crews'.